The Next One (ice hockey): History

 The name is a play on Wayne Gretzky's nickname, "The Great One".
 Each of the players listed has been or is currently billed as the next Wayne Gretzky.
-Phil Kessel was considered to be on the list during his junior career, but his performance dropped in 2006 and he was taken off the list.
-To date, no player given the moniker has broken a National Hockey League record set by Gretzky, and only Crosby and Kessel (both as members of the Pittsburgh Penguins) have won the Stanley Cup.
+To date, only Connor McDavid and Sidney Crosby have broken a National Hockey League record set by Gretzky, and only Crosby has won the Stanley Cup.
 Mario Lemieux, "The Magnificent One", was the closest to breaking several of Gretzky's records, but he was never called "The Next One" by the media, because he was Gretzky's contemporary for most of his NHL career.
 The name continues to be used to highlight the achievements of young players still in their teenage years, who outcompete players older than them in minor league or international junior play as Gretzky did.